 The accept decision times are not immediately available, since animals make accept decisions by not releasing the bar when the cue is presented, until the center red square turns purple which happens 1.5-3.5s after cue onset.
 Note that accept decision time is different from the accept response time analyzed in Fig. 1F, which instead measures the bar release reaction time after the red dot turns purple.
 Therefore, we inferred the accept decision times using the regression between entropy and reaction time for reject choices, and then using the entropy for accept choices.
 We carried out this approximation in two ways.
 First, we fit a linear model between reject RT and entropy for each session and estimated the accept decision time based on the session-specific regression model.
 Second, we fit a linear model between reject RT and entropy by pooling data from all sessions and estimate the accept decision time based on the pooled regression model.
 Results using either approach were similar.

 In addition to using closed-form formulas to calculate drift rates as stated above, we also directly fit two variants of the drift diffusion model (DDM), vanilla DDM and DDM with collapsing bound, directly to the trial-by-trial reaction time and choice data.
 Since we only have access to trial-by-trial reaction time for reject trials, analysis was restricted to reject trials.
-Model-fitting was carried out using a recently published python library pyDDM2.
+Model-fitting was carried out using a recently published python library pyDDM (version 0.6.1)2.
 Drift rates estimated using all three methods (closed-form solution, vanilla DDM, and DDM with collapsing bound) significantly correlate with each other in both animals (Supplementary Fig. S9).

 For correlation of reaction time and choice-entropy, the reaction times were z-scored within each session.
 For plotting purposes, the z-scored reaction times were transformed to the overall reaction times, by multiplying by the overall average (i.e., across session) standard deviation and adding the overall average reaction time.
 This transformation does not affect the statistics, because all values were multiple by the same constant, and the same constant was added to all values.